-OFFICE OF THE GOVERNOR — News Release — Governor Ige lifting quarantine requirement for inter-island travel on June 16Posted on Jun 1, 2020 in COVID-19 News Releases, Latest News, Press Releases
+OFFICE OF THE GOVERNOR — News Release — Governor Ige lifting quarantine requirement for inter-island travel on June 16Posted on Jun 1, 2020 in COVID-19 News Releases, Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige today announced that the state will be lifting the 14-day quarantine requirement for inter-island travelers, effective June 16.